The senses of a newborn

 Over the first few months, babies may have uncoordinated eye movements.
 They may even

-appear cross-eyed.
+seem cross-eyed.
 Babies are born with the ability to focus only at close range.
+This

-This is about 8 to 10 inches, or the distance between a mother's face to the baby
+is about 8 to 10 inches, or the distance between a mother's face to the baby in her

-in her arms.
-Babies are able to follow or track an object in the first few weeks of
+arms.
+Babies are able to follow or track an object in the first few weeks of life.

-life.
 Focus improves over the first 2 to 3 years of life to a normal 20/20 vision.
+Newborns

-Newborns can detect light and dark but cannot see all colors.
-This is why many baby
+can detect light and dark but can't see all colors.
+This is why many baby books and

 During pregnancy, many mothers find that the baby may kick or jump in response to